Workplace Organization

 - Written: All written communication, including emails, memos, and company reports.

-“Isms” that undermine inclusive communication
+The 4 “Isms” that harm inclusive communication

 Communication cannot be inclusive if the work culture allows prejudiced language or hate speech.
 Here are four common “isms” that actively prevent inclusivity: